webguru103/smooch-docs/pages/docs/api-quickstart.md

 console.log(token);
 ```

-For additional information, see the [documentation](https://docs.smooch.io/rest/#jwt) on using and creating the JWT to authenticate, or you can take a look at the [code](#code) at the end of this quickstart.
+For additional information, see the [documentation](https://docs.smooch.io/rest/#jwt) on using and creating the JWT to authenticate, or you can take a look at the [code](https://github.com/smooch/smooch-api-quickstart-example).

 ## Send a message to a user with the REST API